elliottbolzan/SLogo/DESIGN.md

 This API is intended to be used by the front-end.
 We expect the front-end to be able to:

 - Obtain the history and display commands as needed
-- Know what type of exception to throw and display when an error occurs
+- Know what type of exception to throw and display when an error occurs by using the showMessage method from the front end
-- Update its turtle position as commands continue to be executed

 **How can this API be extended?**